About Reclaiming Vitality

 Microbiome imbalance (dysbiosis):

-Our obsession with sanitization and killing microbes combined with digestive dysfunction has caused imbalanced micro biomes to be the norm rather than the exception.
-An imbalanced microbiome can be at the heart of issues ranging from skin issues to brain fog to low immune function and autoimmunity.
+Along with digestive dysfunction and food sensitivities, which both wreak havoc on our microbiome, our obsession with sanitization and killing microbes combined has caused imbalanced microbiomes to be the norm rather than the exception.
+An imbalanced microbiome can be at the heart of issues ranging from skin issues to brain fog to low immune function and can lead to autoimmunity.

 When it comes to hormonal dysfunction, diet is crucial.
 A combination of nutrient deficiencies, digestive dysfunction, eating too many refined carbohydrates, and eating low fat are some of the most common culprits that tip our hormones out of balance.
 Combine all of this with our stressful pace of life and living in a toxic world and our sensitive hormonal symphony falls into discord.

-By personalizing nutrition (and often using temporary supplementation), we can correct nutrient deficiencies, restore digestive function, create balanced hormones, and rebalance the microbiome as well as so much more!
+By personalizing our nutrition and using targeted supplementation, we can correct nutrient deficiencies, restore digestive function, create balanced hormones, and rebalance the microbiome as well as so much more!
 When we work on the foundations of health, healing occurs naturally.

 Every person is unique.
 What works for your neighbor, best friend, or even your own mother might not be what works for you.
 Nutritional therapy seeks to find exactly what your body wants right now for you to be healthy and reclaim the vitality that is your birthright!
 Just because obesity, back pain, anxiety, and many other health ailments are common, does not make them normal!